-What you need to know to make decisions about your healthcare
+- Allow you to choose someone you trust to make decisions about your care